Agrael1/Wisdom/README.md

 # CMake Options

-- `WISDOM_LOG_LEVEL=debug/warn` set the log level for the library, values are `debug,trace,info,warn,error,critical` log calls under current level are not compiled
-- `WISDOM_RUNTIME_ASSERTS=ON` enable/disable runtime validation checks from compile time
-- `WISDOM_USE_SYSTEM_DXC=OFF` use system DXC compiler instead of the one provided with the library (default uses the one provided)
+- `WISDOM_USE_FMT=OFF` use fmt instead of `std::format` (`ON` for Linux build for GCC<13 and Clang<16)
-- `WISDOM_FORCE_VULKAN=OFF` if set `ON` forces base types to be Vulkan, useful for debugging Vulkan extensions
+- `WISDOM_FORCE_VULKAN=OFF` if set `ON` forces base types to be Vulkan, useful for debugging Vulkan extensions.
+Vulkan is not required to run on Windows and is selected as a fallback or best-platform automatically.
-- `WISDOM_BUILD_EXAMPLES=ON` enable/disable example compilation
+- `WISDOM_BUILD_EXAMPLES=ON` enable/disable example compilation. `ON` for top-level project, off for subproject by default.
-- `WISDOM_BUILD_TESTS=ON` enable/disable test compilation
+- `WISDOM_BUILD_TESTS=ON` enable/disable test compilation. `ON` for top-level project, off for subproject by default.
-- `WISDOM_USE_FMT=ON/OFF` use fmt instead of `std::format` (`ON` for Linux build for GCC<13 and Clang<16)
+- `WISDOM_BUILD_STATIC=ON` build static library version.
+- `WISDOM_BUILD_SHARED=ON` build shared/dynamic library version.
+- `WISDOM_BUILD_PLATFORM=ON` build unified platform extension library.
-- `WISDOM_BUILD_DOCS=ON/OFF` build documentation with Doxygen, default is dependent on wether you are building the library as a top project (ON) or as a part/dep for other (OFF)
+- `WISDOM_BUILD_DOCS=OFF` build documentation with Doxygen, default is dependent on whether you are building the library as a top project (ON) or as a part/dep for other (OFF)

-- `WISDOM_BUILD_BINARIES=ON/OFF` build static lib.
-If turned off, the header only version will be the main target.
-- `WISDOM_EXPERIMENTAL_CPP_MODULES=ON/OFF` enable C++20 modules support.
+- `WISDOM_DXC_PATH="Path/to/dxc"` use system DXC compiler instead of the one provided with the library (default uses the one provided)
+- `WISDOM_VULKAN_HEADER_PATH="Path/to/vulkan/Headers"` Path to custom Vulkan Headers (optional).
+If not set, will use the ones provided by Vulkan SDK or system.

 # Consumption

-You may use FetchContent, provided by cmake, to download the library and use it in your project.
-The library is designed to be header-only, so you can also just copy the header folder at `wisdom/include` and use it.
-Install script with Vcpkg is coming next updates.
+Wisdom library uses CPM for dependency management, so it is enough to add `FetchContent_Declare` in your CMakeLists.txt and link the library.

 There is also a NuPkg available for NuGet consumption in release artifacts.

+Install target is also provided with .zip archive in the release artifacts, that contains the library and all the headers for Windows.
+To consume the library, add the path to the library /lib/cmake/wisdom to your CMake configuration and call `find_package(wisdom REQUIRED)`.

 To link library simply use `target_link_libraries(${YOUR_TARGET} PUBLIC wis::wisdom)`.
 Alternatively if you wish for header only target, there is also `target_link_libraries(${YOUR_TARGET} PUBLIC wis::wisdom-headers)`.

 Available targets are:

 - `wis::wisdom | wis::wisdom-headers` - functional library
-- `wis::debug | wis::wisdom-debug-headers` - debug extension
-- `wis::extended-allocation | wis::wisdom-extended-allocation-headers` - extended allocation extension (direct GPU Upload)
-- `wis::platform | wis::wisdom-platform-headers` - platform specific extensions (Swapchain and Interop exports)
+- `wis::platform | wis::wisdom-platform-headers` - platform specific extensions (Surface)
-- `wis::raytracing | wis::wisdom-raytracing-headers` - raytracing
-- `wis::descriptor-buffer | wis::wisdom-descriptor-buffer-headers` - descriptor buffer support, requires Vulkan 1.3 and GPU support for `VK_(EXT|VALVE)_mutable_descriptor_type` if used with Vulkan

-Since 0.6.7 the library also features C++20 modules support.
-To use it, you need to enable the `WISDOM_EXPERIMENTAL_CPP_MODULES` option in CMake.
-The targets are named with postfix `-module` and are not compatible with non-module targets.

-Install interface features only full named targets under namespace wis, e.g. `wis::wisdom`, `wis::wisdom-debug`, `wis::wisdom-extended-allocation-module` etc.

 # System Requirements